shuishen112/trl/README.md

 ## About The Project

-This is a pytorch implementation of the paper: QRGPT: A Query Reformulation Approach using GPT with Reinforcement Learning.
+This is a pytorch implementation of the paper: Reinforced Queries using Pre-trained Language Model in Sparse Retrieval.
 We use the library Transformer Reinforcement Learning (trl) from https://github.com/lvwerra/trl.git.